Fernandezian region

-The Fernandezian Region is a Floristic Region which includes two island groups, the Juan Fernández Islands and Desventuradas Islands archipelagos, that lie in the South Pacific Ocean off the west coast of Chile.
-It is in the Antarctic Floristic Kingdom, but often also included within the Neotropical Kingdom.
+The Fernandezian region is a floristic region which includes two island groups, the Juan Fernández Islands and Desventuradas Islands archipelagos, that lie in the South Pacific Ocean off the west coast of Chile.
+It is in the Antarctic floristic kingdom, but often also included within the Neotropical kingdom.
+It is noted for its high degree of endemism and unique evolutionary lineages, making it a key area for the study of island biogeography and plant evolution.